Gwalior gharana

-The Gwalior Gharana (Gwalior school of classical music) is one of the oldest Khyal Gharana in Indian classical music.
-The rise of the Gwalior Gharana started with the reign of the Mughal emperor Akbar (1542–1605).
+The Gwalior Gharana (Gwalior School of Classical Music) is the first premier, oldest, highly influential and widely celebrated Khyal Gharana in Indian Classical Music worldwide.
+The Gwalior Gharana is known as the "Gangotri" (meaning origin) of Khyal raga and is considered the most ancient school of Hindustani classical music.
+Other gharanas follow the lineage of the Gwalior Gharana.

+The rise of the Gwalior Gharana started in 16th century with the reign of the Mughal emperor Akbar (1542–1605).

-The favourite singers of this patron of the arts, such as Miyan Tansen, who was the most famous vocalist at the court, came from the town of Gwalior.
+The famous singers of this patron of the arts were Tansen and Baiju Bawra.
+Miyan Tansen, who was the most famous vocalist at the court of Akbar, came from the historic city of Gwalior.

 History

 The Gwalior Gharana evolved during the time of the Mughal Empire (1526CE – 1857 CE).
 Among the early masters (ustad) were Naththan Khan, Naththan Pir Bakhsh and his grandsons Haddu, Hassu and Natthu Khan.
 The head musician in the imperial court was Bade Mohammad Khan, who was famous for his taan bazi style.
 Both Bade Mohammad Khan and Naththan Pir Bakhsh belonged to the same tradition of Shahi Sadarang (also known as Nemat Khan, dhrupad singer and veena player in the court of Mohammad Shah (1702 CE – 1748 CE).

 Hassu Khan (died 1859 CE) and Haddu Khan (died 1875 CE) continued to develop the Gwalior style of singing.
 Haddu Khan's son Ustad Bade Inayat Hussain Khan (1852 – 1922) was also a singer but his style departed from the methodical Gwalior style.

 Among the brothers' students were Vasudeva Buwa Joshi (died 1890), who became a teacher; and Ramkrishna Deva, who became a musician in Dhar.
 It was Ramkrishna Deva's student, Balakrishnabuwa Ichalkaranjikar (1849 – 1926) who brought the Gwaliori gaeki (singing style) to Maharashtra state.